SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 :point_right: Redeploy and restart the service (run `cds deploy && cds serve all` in the terminal).

-:point_right: Now create a couple of orders using the Postman collection from [exercise 05](../05/) - there should be a couple of POST requests against the `Orders` entityset (refer to the step in exercise 05 for the `curl` invocations if you wish).
+:point_right: Now create a couple of orders using the Postman collection from [exercise 05](../05/) - there should be a couple of POST requests against the `Orders` entityset (refer to the step in exercise 05 for the command line invocations if you wish).

 ![Postman request collection](../05/postman-collection.png)